Object Storage data in Parquet Format¶

 Then, you can add routes that you want to explore from that object storage.
 Once you have saved the necessary credentials and routes, you can click on ‘Create Base View’ to explore these routes and select the ones you want to import.
 Denodo automatically detects those folders corresponding to tables in Parquet format (including the ones using the Hive style partitioning).

-You can create a new schema in the Presto MPP using the stored procedure CREATE_SCHEMA_ON_SOURCE and then click the refresh icon to select the new schema.
+You can create a new schema in the Denodo Embedded MPP using the stored procedure CREATE_SCHEMA_ON_SOURCE and then click the refresh icon to select the new schema.

 Manage Views Created from Parquet Files¶